guilhem-martin/go-guerrilla-wiki/Backends,-configuring-and-extending.md

 As detailed above, the gateway distributes the envelope to process via the **conveyor** channel.
 The envelope is submitted to the gateway via the `Process` function.
 If the email is not processed in time, it will return with an error.
-Currently the defaul is to 30 seconds.
+Currently the default is to 30 seconds.

 The default can be customized via Backend config: